simple2d/simple2d/README.md

 a = alpha
 ```

-So, for example, `x2` would be the second `x` coordinate, and `b2` would be the blue value at that vertex.
+Using this notation, `x2` would be the second `x` coordinate, and `b2` would be the blue value at that vertex.

 ### Shapes